-DLUHC and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
-This report deals solely with financial investments managed by the treasury management team.
+DLUHC (formerly the Ministry of Housing, Communities and Local Government) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+The majority of this report deals solely with financial investments managed by the treasury management team.
 Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy.